 The first is the adjective “paranoid.”
-These days, commentators use it to describe anyone who discusses controversial and potentially dangerous topics without paying due reverence to the rotten status quo.
+These days, pundits use it to describe anyone who discusses controversial and potentially dangerous topics without paying due reverence to the rotten status quo.
 “Paranoid” is their shorthand for: “I was too distracted and indifferent to make a serious study of what he had to say.
 His proposal isn’t worth looking into; trust me and my spineless prejudice just like yours.”

 The second is “conspiracy theory”: first proposed by the CIA to replace the more pertinent “assassination theory” after Kennedy’s assassination, then sopped up by the Press.
 Now used every time info elites get away with murder.

 People keep lecturing me how impossible it is to carry out a complex conspiracy involving more than a handful of individuals, especially if they hail from different backgrounds and hold diverse priorities.

 First, a single acronym: NSA, that ant nest of conspiracies.

 Second, a paragraph.
 The American U-2 spy plane program of high altitude surveillance went on for a half-decade, unreported by the Press and denied by everyone from the President on down.
 This program employed hundreds of industrial contractors, thousands of military personnel from line cooks to base commanders; hundreds of government bureaucrats and intelligence technicians; and many more foreign officials whose cooperation was needed to allow these planes emergency landings overseas and transit through foreign air space.
 Yet those planes “didn’t exist” until the Soviets literally shot one of them out of the sky and staged a show trial of its pilot, Francis Gary Powers.